Cruise (Akina Nakamori album): Background

-Cruise is the final studio album released under label Warner Pioneer.
+Cruise was the final studio album released under the label of Warner Pioneer.

-The album was recorded between 3 and 4 April 1989 in New York, at recording studio The Hit Factory.
+The album was recorded at The Hit Factory Studio in New York, 3-4 April 1989.
 The album content is similar to her previously released studio album Crimson, which has only slow and medium melodies and singing with whisper voice (with the exception of Liar, which in the chorus part she used vibrato).

 The title track Akai Fushigi was once used in the earlier published track list of the studio album Fushigi.
 It's unknown whenever the melody line is same or different during that time.

-Aside of domestic music writers, several oversea writers were involved in the recording such as a Brazilian singer-songwriter Osny Mello or British songwriter Nicky Wood.
+As well as domestic music writers, several international writers were involved in the recording of Cruise, such as a Brazilian singer-songwriter Osny Mello and British songwriter Nicky Wood.

-After the album release, Nakamori took one-year hiatus from her music activities and made her comeback in 1990 with single Dear Friend.
-Due to contract breach with recording label, Nakamori didn't release new studio album until 1993.
+After the album's release, Nakamori took a one-year hiatus from her music activities and made her comeback in 1990 with the single Dear Friend.
+However, her hiatus had violated the terms of her contract with Warner Pioneer, resulting in the contract not being renewed.
+Nakamori's next studio album was therefore not released until 1993, under the MCA Records label.

+In 1999, numerous tracks from the album were remixed for inclusion in the limited-edition box set "Collection 1982-1991."
+In a 2024 reissue of the album, the mixes will be included and available to public for the first time since its release with subtitle Collection 1982-1991 version with the exception of Sayonara ja Owaranai (has a different intro) and Close Your Eyes (Akina's vocals were lowered and the volume of the instruments can be heard clearly).